terrapower/armi/doc/user/inputs.rst

 .. note:: We consider the limited syntax needed to express fuel management in Python code itself to be sufficiently expressive and simple for non-programmers to actually use.
 Indeed, this has been our experience.
+Yaml input format options for fuel management are additionally available for Users.

 The ARMI Operator will call its fuel handler's ``outage`` method before each cycle (and, if requested, during branch search calculations).
 The :py:meth:`~armi.physics.fuelCycle.fuelHandlers.FuelHandler.outage` method